ratfactor/HummingJay/README.markdown

 		}
 	}

 As soon as you add any of the hypermedia properties such as title, description, or hyperlink, the Response object knows to return hm-json hypermedia.

-It is not returned by default expect by the default OPTIONS method handler.
+The default OPTIONS method provided by HummingJay already returns linked hm-json hypermedia for your API.
+Other methods do not return hypermedia unless you call one of the `hyper*` methods as shown above.

 You can see that hyperlinks are simply PHP arrays with three specific named values.
 You can add as many hyperlinks as you'd like to your response's hypermedia.

 ## Returning Errors
-At any time, you can call the following static methods to immediately send an HTTP error response with an explanatory string.
+At any time, you can call the following static convenience methods to immediately send an HTTP error response with an explanatory string.

 	$res->send400("Your request is so bad!");
 	$res->send404("Couldn't find that thing!");
 	$res->send405("Don't POST to this resource!");
 	$res->send500("Argh!
 It hurts so bad!");

+You an also send JSON strings back for client applications to decode:

+	$res->send400('{"error":"EMPTY","error_msg","Your request body was empty.
+Please send something."}');

+or even

+	$res->send400('{"error":"DECODE","error_msg","'.$req->payload['json_msg'].'"}');

+To send other statuses, you can do what the convenience methods do:

+	header('HTTP/1.0 403 Forbidden');
+	die("You are not allowed to GET this resource without an authentication token.");

 ## Formatting response data

-TODO!
+The data you add to the response body with `addData()` will be automatically serialized (encoded) as a JSON string before it is sent to the client.

+Generally speaking, you'll be arranging your data into structures using native PHP arrays.

+	$res->addData(["message"=>"Hello world!"]);
+	return $res;

+Results in response body:

+	{ "message": "Hello world!" }

+_Note: The top-level array will be treated as an associative array, even if it is sequential._

+Successive calls to `addData()` merges the data using PHP's built-in `array_merge()` function.

+	$res->addData(["dog"=>"Sparky"]);
+	$res->addData(["cat"=>"Fuzzy"]);
+	return $res;

+Results in response body:

+	response body is: { "dog": "Sparky", "cat": "Fuzzy" }

+The data will be serialized using PHP's built-in `json_encode()` function.
+I find that it does exactly what you'd expect: sequential arrays are serialized as JSON arrays, associative and non-sequential arrays are serialized as JSON objects with named properties.

+	$shopping = [
+		"title"=>"Shopping List",
+		"items"=>[
+			["id"=>11,"name"=>"Lantern (LED)"],
+			["id"=>17,"name"=>"Mud boots"],
+			["id"=>41,"name"=>"Shovel"]
+		]
+	];
+	$res->addData($shopping);
+	return $res;

+Results in response body:

+	{
+	    "title": "Shopping List",
+	    "items": [
+	        { "id": 11, "name": "Lantern (LED)" },
+	        { "id": 17, "name": "Mud boots" },
+	        { "id": 41, "name": "Shovel" }
+	    ]
+	}

+It is perfectly valid to intermix hm-json hypermedia with your data.

+	$items = ["Shave yak","Buy corn","Update budget"];
+	$res->addData(["items"=>$items]);
+	$res->hyperTitle("Todo List");
+	$res->hyperDescription("The things I need to do today.");
+	return $res;

+Results in response body:

+	{
+	    "items": [
+	        "Shave yak",
+	        "Buy corn",
+	        "Update budget"
+	    ],
+	    "hypermedia": {
+	        "title": "Todo List",
+	        "description": "The things I need to do today."
+	    }
+	}

+_Note: You will get undefined behavior if  you create your own top-level element named "hypermedia", so if you think that's a possibility, don't include hm-json hypermedia elements in your response._

 ## License